 2. Learn to spot chilling or over-heating : You don't necessarily need a thermometer to tell whether your brooder is too hot or too cold.
 Your chicks will tell you.

-3. Use a good quality heat source : I use a heat lamp which provides radiant heat - see my review of it here.
-It provides just enough warmth for chicks without ever running the risk of burning them - or their brooder box.
+3. Use a good quality heat source : I use Brinsea heat lamps, which provide radiant heat - see my review of the small and large EcoGlows here.
+They provide just enough warmth for chicks without ever running the risk of burning them - or their brooder box.

 4. Avoid stressful situations : If you've bought day old chicks, either from a store or by mail, get them into a nice warm brooder as soon as you receive them - and make sure your delivery service knows not to leave them standing in a depot.